 - A QCD must be DIRECTLY distributed from an IRA.
 A QCD must be distributed directly to the charity by a check linked to your IRA or by direct fund transfer.
 If funds are distributed to your bank account first and then given to the charity, the funds will be taxable and will not qualify for a QCD.
 Your qualified retirement accounts, such as a 401(k), 403(b), or 457, do not qualify for QCDs.
 A Traditional IRA, Rollover IRA, Inherited IRA, inactive SEP IRA, or inactive SIMPLE IRA are eligible for QCDs.
 A Roth IRA is already tax-free, so there are few to no tax advantages for making a QCD from a Roth IRA.

 - Must be a qualified charity.
 The charity must be a 501(c)(3) organization that is eligible to receive tax-deductible contributions.
-Examples of charities that do not qualify for QCDs are Donor-advised funds, Private foundations, and Supporting organizations.
-It is important to receive a receipt from the charity to provide to the IRS when filing your tax return. https://www.irs.gov/charities-non-profits/tax-exempt-organization-search
+You can search the IRS website at https://www.irs.gov/charities-non-profits/tax-exempt-organization-search to verify that the organization can receive tax-deductible contributions.
+It is important to receive a receipt from the charity to provide to the IRS when filing your tax return.

 - A QCD can satisfy your RMD.
-If you are at the age of Required Minimum Distributions (RMD) a QCD from your IRA can satisfy an IRA’s RMD, making your RMD tax-free.
+If you are at the age of Required Minimum Distributions (RMD) a QCD from your IRA can satisfy an IRA’s RMD, making your RMD tax-free and allowing you to reap the benefits of a charitable contribution even if you do not itemize your deductions.
 The QCD must be the firstdistribution that comes out of the IRA for the year.
 Once an IRA distribution is taken to satisfy the RMD requirement, you cannot take a QCD and have it retroactively applied to your RMD amount for that same year.
 You also cannot satisfy the RMD from a qualified employer account (i.e. 401(k)) with a QCD from you IRA.
 But remember that you can roll a qualified employer account to an IRA, which would resolve the inability to take a QCD from a qualified account.
-The recent passage of the SECURE Act raised the RMD age from 70 ½ to 72 but did not change the QCD age of 70 ½.
-The SECURE Act did create an “anti-abuse rule” restricting the ability to make a deductible contribution to an IRA and a QCD to a charity in the same year.
+The recent passage of the SECURE Act raised the RMD age from 70 ½ to 72 and removed the age limit for making traditional IRA contributions, but did not change the QCD age of 70 ½.
+The SECURE Act did create an “anti-abuse rule,” which imposes restrictions on making both post-70 ½ deductible IRA contributions and QCDs.

 - December 31st deadline.
 The IRS is very strict regarding deadlines and age requirements.
-If you have an RMD you are required to distribute it from your account by December 31st to avoid penalty.
+If you have an RMD, you are required to distribute it from your account by December 31st to avoid penalty (unless it is your first year of RMDs).
 So, if you are using a QCD to satisfy your RMD the charity must receive distribution from the IRA by December 31st of that tax year.
-If you give the charity a check from your IRA and they do not cash it until after the December 31st deadline it will not count to that prior years RMD and will count towards the year in which it is cashed.
+If you give the charity a check from your IRA and they do not cash it until after the December 31st deadline, it will not count to that prior year’s RMD and will count towards the year in which it is cashed.

 It is always best practice to consult us (your financial advisor) and your CPA to determine if the QCD option meets your charitable and financial goals, and to ensure the distribution is done correctly to satisfy the federal requirements as outlined by the IRS.